mschuchard/jenkins-devops-libs/docs/Helm.md

 ```

 ### helm.kubectl(String version, String install_path = '/usr/bin')
+**Deprecated**:
+Please use software provisioning, configuration management, or containerized build agents instead.
+This method will be removed completely in 2.0.0.

 Performs a local installation of `kubectl` at a specified version and path.

 ```groovy